-Maternal substance abuse may consist of any combination of drug, chemical, alcohol, and tobacco use during the pregnancy.
+Maternal substance use may consist of any combination of drug, chemical, alcohol, and tobacco use during the pregnancy.

 While in the womb, a fetus grows and develops due to nourishment from the mother via the placenta.
 However, along with nutrients, any toxins in the mother's system may be delivered to the fetus.
 These toxins may cause damage to the developing fetal organs.
 A baby also may become dependent on substances used by the mother.

 WHAT ARE THE SIGNS AND SYMPTOMS SEEN IN AN INFANT OF A SUBSTANCE-USING MOTHER?

-Babies born to substance-abusing mothers may have short- or long-term effects.
+Babies born to substance-using mothers may have short- or long-term effects.

 - Short-term withdrawal symptoms may consist only of mild fussiness.

-- More severe symptoms may include acting irritable or jittery, feeding problems, and diarrhea.
+- More severe symptoms may include irritable or jittery behavior, feeding problems, and diarrhea.
 Symptoms vary depending on which substances were used.

 - The diagnosis for babies with signs of withdrawal may be confirmed with drug tests of the baby's urine or stool.
 The mother's urine will also be tested.
 However, if urine or stool is not collected soon enough, the results may be negative.
 A sample of the umbilical cord may be tested.

 More significant long-term developmental problems may be seen in babies who are born with growth failure or various organ problems.

 - Infants born to mothers who drink alcohol, even in modest amounts, are at risk for fetal alcohol syndrome (FAS).
 This condition consists of growth problems, unusual facial features, and intellectual disability.
 It may not be detected at the time of birth.

 - Other drugs may cause birth defects involving the heart, brain, bowel, or kidneys.